Truth or Dare Questions: A Fun Team Building Activity

 This helps foster relationships and trust among colleagues.

-Planning truth or dare team building activities requires care and awareness of company culture.
+Planning truth-or-dare team-building activities requires care and awareness of company culture.

 Questions and dares should align with organizational values and avoid crossing sensitive boundaries.

-Don’t forget to also check out our two truths and a lie training activity.
+Don’t forget also to check out our two truths and a lie training activity.

 Key Features of Truth or Dare Team Building